 |PRISTON VILLAGE DESIGN STATEMENT (VDS) - CONSULTATION FOR SPD STATUS

-Before the document can be adopted by B&NES Council as an SPD, a further public consultation needs to be performed by B&NES with Priston Parish residents, Statutory Authorities like English Heritage, and stakeholders across the B&NES area.
+Before the document can be adopted by B&NES Council as an SPD, a further public consultation needed to be performed by B&NES with Priston Parish residents, Statutory Authorities like English Heritage, and stakeholders across the B&NES area.

 Following the public consultation, all contributions will be scrutinised and the SPD amended accordingly.
 It will then require formal approval and adoption by B&NES Council.
 A Consultation Statement will also be produced by B&NES to outline key themes emerging from comments received during the consultation period.
 No personal information will be published in this Consultation Statement and comments received will be handled in accordance with the B&NES Privacy Notice and Planning Privacy Notice.

 VILLAGE DESIGN STATEMENT

 B&NES Council has confirmed that the VDS is now a material consideration in planning applications.

 The latest version is available from the links below.